reifjulian/regsave/README.md

 ## Install:

-Type `which regsave` at the Stata prompt to find out which version you have installed.
-To install the latest (developer's) version of `regsave`, copy/paste the following line of code:
+Type `which regsave` at the Stata prompt to determine which version you have installed.
+To install the most recent version of `regsave`, copy/paste the following line of code:

 ```
 net install regsave, from("https://raw.githubusercontent.com/reifjulian/regsave/master") replace
 ```

-To install the most recent version that was uploaded to SSC, copy/paste the following line of code:
+To install the version that was uploaded to SSC, copy/paste the following line of code:
 ```
 ssc install regsave, replace
 ```

+These two versions are typically synced, but occasionally the SSC version will be slightly out of date.

 ## Description: